simrann0104/INGEST-Job-Ingestion/DESIGN.md

 Each source has its own circuit breaker.

 - 3 recorded failures open the circuit.
 - The source remains open for 5 minutes.
--   After the cooldown, one trial request is allowed.
+- After the cooldown, the failure state resets and the next request is allowed as a trial.

 This prevents a failing source from repeatedly delaying the whole pipeline.

 ## 5. Parsing and data quality